-- Expanding the local infrastructure of the region, including water and sewer services, transportation facilities, telecommunications systems, affordable housing, recreation sites, educational and other public facilities; - Assisting in the financing of new businesses and the retention and expansion of existing businesses, through such programs as EDA's Revolving Loan Fund and SBA's 504 Loan Program; - Supporting local planning and economic development programs through technical assistance, and work with local Planning staff to update zoning and similar codes to reflect the latest innovative and creative design concepts such as encouraging the development of a mix of employment and residential uses (office, research, light industrial, limited commercial and high density residential) at appropriate locations or urban villages which would encourage the development of compact mixed use, small-lot, pedestrian-oriented communities;
+- Expanding and upgrading to current standards the local infrastructure of the region, including water and sewer services, transportation facilities, telecommunications systems, affordable housing, recreation sites, educational facilities and other public facilities; - Assisting in the financing of new businesses and the retention and expansion of existing businesses, through such programs as EDA's Revolving Loan Fund and SBA's 504 Loan Program.
+Developing a Micro-Enterprise program to help small business and start-ups access capital amounts that are smaller than the minimums for traditional business loan programs.

-- Encouraging public/private sector partnerships in economic development efforts, such as the creation of business incubators and the promotion of the region's industrial clusters as a way of attracting new business; - Undertaking special economic research and development studies upon requests from local governments or agencies within the region; - Assisting local governments in economic development and industrial developmentrelated activities (including helping to secure federal assistance, such as EDA grant financing, Rural Development Administration grant/loan funds, HUD Community Development Block Grants (CDBG), and other economic development related initiatives such as the Environmental Protection Agency's Brownfields Program); - Increasing the awareness and usage of the Catawba Regional Council of Governments and the Catawba Regional Development Corporation in economic development activities; - Sponsoring job training and retraining programs through the federal Workforce Investment Act or other types of workforce development programs to develop additional labor force data regarding the skills, experience and availability of local workers and to increase training opportunities for adults and nontraditional workers.
-Increase the cooperation between the area's high schools, vocational centers, colleges and industries in job training and workforce development to close any gaps and create a talent pipeline that will attract and retain talented workers; - Creating competitive strategies for responding to the impacts of technology and globalization on the local economy, particularly to the loss of manufacturing jobs through increased collaboration and communication between economic development partners;
+- Supporting local planning and economic development programs through technical assistance, and work with local Planning staff to update zoning and similar codes to reflect the latest innovative and creative design concepts such as encouraging the development of a mix of employment and residential uses (office, research, light industrial, limited commercial and high density residential) at appropriate locations or urban villages which would encourage the development of compact mixed use, small-lot, pedestrian-oriented communities; - Encouraging public/private sector partnerships in economic development efforts, such as the creation of business incubators and the promotion of the region's industrial clusters as a way of attracting new business; - Undertaking special economic research and development studies upon requests from local governments or agencies within the region; - Assisting local governments in economic development and industrial developmentrelated activities (including helping to secure federal assistance, such as EDA grant financing, Rural Development Administration grant/loan funds, HUD Community Development Block Grants (CDBG), and other economic development related initiatives such as the Environmental Protection Agency's Brownfields Program); - Increasing the awareness and usage of the Catawba Regional Council of Governments and the Catawba Regional Development Corporation in economic development activities; - Sponsoring job training and retraining programs through the federal Workforce Innovation and Opportunity Act (WIOA) or other types of workforce development programs such as Work Keys to increase training opportunities and skills assessment for adults and nontraditional workers.
+Increase the cooperation between the area's high schools, vocational centers, colleges and industries in job training and workforce development to close any gaps and create a 21st Century talent pipeline that will attract and retain talented workers; - Creating competitive strategies for responding to the impacts of technology and globalization on the local economy, particularly to increase the gains made in new

-- Assisting with increasing the quality of life in the region's communities to attract and retain the "creative class" of young workers through investments in higher and continuing education, historic preservation, entertainment/arts/culture, sports/tourism and alternative transportation options; and - Assisting with the redevelopment of abandoned industrial sites through grant support for environmental, historical and market assessment activities. - Expand and broaden the local economy through such activities as the promotion of tourism, including cross-marketing of cultural, artistic and natural beauty attractions in addition to traditional tourism.
+- manufacturing jobs through increased collaboration and communication between economic development partners; - Assisting with increasing the quality of life in the region's communities to attract and retain the "creative class" of young workers through investments in higher and continuing education, historic preservation, entertainment/arts/culture, sports/tourism and alternative transportation options; and - Assisting with the redevelopment of abandoned industrial sites through grant support for environmental, historical and market assessment activities. - Expand and broaden the local economy through such activities as the promotion of tourism, including cross-marketing of cultural, artistic and natural beauty attractions in addition to traditional tourism.